Generation Z, generation X or millennial, which one do you belong to?

 While the baby boomers ever criticized the millennials for buying too many avocados, now generation Z says that millennials they do a lot of things that make them look “old”.

 That said, the millennials they have also voiced their own criticism.
-For example, they have made clear their disappointment with how previous generations handled some problems such as the housing crisis or the climate crisis.
+For example, they have made clear their disappointment with how previous generations handled some problems like the housing crisis or the climate crisis.

 Despite the strong opinions that prevail among age groups, there is often a lot of confusion regarding the generational classification that everyone falls under.